Constitution and Bylaws

 No officer or director shall be entitled to a vote until he/she has taken the oath of office.

-Section 3: Number, Chapter Representation
+Section 3: Chapter Representation

-A. Each chapter shall be represented on the Board of Directors by its president or his/her legally blind designee.
+A. Each chapter shall be represented on the Board of Directors by its president or his or her legally blind designee.
 If the president of a local chapter is also an executive officer of GCB, said chapter or its president shall appoint another legally blind member to serve as its full time representative.
 If this designee is unable to attend any one board meeting, the chapter or its president may appoint a temporary representative.
 This representative should be, but does not have to be, legally blind.

 B. Upon obtaining forty (40) members, such chapter shall be entitled to an additional representative.
 Thereafter, such chapter shall be entitled to one (1) representative for every twenty (20) members obtained, provided that the majority of the GCB Board is legally blind.